 J: I’m a flight director at the Space Center, I teach music for the City of Surprise as well as privately, and I’m in one of the top punk bands in Arizona; Interstate Heroes.
-I also have a 6 year old daughter, and shes already into making her own costumes.
+I also have a 6-year-old daughter, and she’s already into making her own costumes.

-TGL: What geek medium (Video Games, costuming, books, movies etc.) would you say has impacted the most and why?
+TGL: What geek medium (Video Games, costuming, books, movies, etc.) would you say has impacted the most and why?

 J: Movies.
-Its the realistic props and awesomeness that comes across on the screen that’s awesome.
+It’s the realistic props and awesomeness that comes across on the screen that’s awesome.
 But I shouldn’t forget Warhammer.
 I’ve been playing since 1992, and it has influenced me a great deal due to its extreme detail on all the miniatures and art, that trying to bring across to real life is a challenge.
 Warhammer influenced some of the greatest games of our time: Starcraft and Gears of War.
-Also, Being a part of the 501st Legion has also showed me the intricate parts of making props and costumes that you’d really not know was there, but by having it a part of the prop or costume adds that much more realism to it.
+Also, Being a part of the 501st Legion has also shown me the intricate parts of making props and costumes that you’d really not know was there, but by having it a part of the prop or costume adds that much more realism to it.

 TGL: What has been your favorite moment in your costuming career?

 J: Winning 2nd at the PCC Masquerade with my small scale Space Marine in 2012.
-And most recently, due to the realistic take I’ve designed with the Autobots, having our members cast in a live action, with a good budget, Transformers movie, shot Hollywood style out in California.
+And most recently, due to the realistic take I’ve designed with the Autobots, having our members cast in a live-action, with a good budget, Transformers movie, shot Hollywood style out in California.